 Dana Hard’s interest in automobiles began at a young age with a 1959 Thunderbird perched on concrete blocks in his parent’s driveway.
 No one is quite sure if it was on blocks because Dana wasn’t old enough to drive or because it just didn’t run.
 What we do know is that this T-Bird was the beginning of Dana’s career in engine building.
-He learned his craft by carrying all of the parts of the engine into his parent’s basement and rebuilt the motor with only basic hand tools.
+He learned his craft by carrying all of the parts of the engine into his parent’s basement and rebuilding it with only basic hand tools.

 Dana’s brother, Randy, recalls his parents purchasing a 1963 Ford Falcon Futura for Dana, who proceeded to modify it by changing the transmission and hopping up the engine much to his parent’s chagrin.
 According to Randy, that is the reason why he never got a car from their parents as Dana did.